-Sustainability Appraisal (SA) A sustainability appraisal is an appraisal of the economic, environmental, and social effects of a plan from the outset of the preparation process to allow decisions to be made that accord with sustainable development objectives.
-Sustainable transport modes Any efficient, safe and accessible means of transport with overall low impact on the environment, including walking and cycling, low and ultra-low emission vehicles, car sharing and public transport.
-Sustainable Drainage Systems (SuDS) Systems used within new developments to manage rainfall in a manner which mimics the natural characteristics of a site's predevelopment (i.e. greenfield) conditions in order to manage the risk of flooding up and downstream.
-"Teignbridge Rule" This phrase refers to the requirement, as set out in the Adopted Local Plan, for 5% Custom and self build plots to be provided on all developments of 20 or more homes.
-Town centre Area defined on the local authority's policies map, including the core and secondary activity areas.
-They are predominantly occupied by main town centre uses.
-Unless they are identified as centres in the development plan, existing out-of-centre developments, comprising or including main town centre uses, do not constitute town centres.
-Travellers See Gypsies and Travellers Travelling Showpeople Members of a group organised for the purposes of holding fairs, circuses or shows (whether or not travelling together as such).
-This includes such persons who on the grounds of their own or their family's or dependants' more localised pattern of trading, educational or health needs or old age have ceased to travel temporarily, but excludes Gypsies and Travellers as defined above.
-Undeveloped Coast persons who on the grounds of their own or their family's or dependants' more localised pattern of trading, educational or health needs or old age have ceased to travel temporarily, but excludes Gypsies and Travellers as defined above.
-Viability Assessment Open stretches of inland areas which are designated for their special character along the coastline of Teignbridge.
-Development is restricted within the undeveloped coast.
-Water Framework Directive A process of assessing whether a site is financially viable, by looking at whether the value generated by a development is more than the cost of developing it.
-A legal framework which seeks to achieve good qualitative and quantitative status of all water bodies.
+Sustainability Appraisal (SA)A sustainability appraisal is an appraisal of the economic, environmental, and social effects of a plan from the outset of preparation process to allow decisions to be made that acco sustainable development objectives.Sustainable transport modesAny efficient, safe and accessible means of transport with ov impact on the environment, including walking and cycling, low ultra-low emission vehicles, car sharing and public transport.Sustainable preparation process to allow decisions to be made that acco sustainable development objectives.Sustainable preparation process to allow decisions to be made that acco sustainable development, including walking and cycling, low ultra-low emission vehicles, car sharing and public transport.Sustainable preparation process to allow developments to manage rainfall in memory of a pitch minima the preparation of a pitch minima the preparation. rd with /erall low w and transport modesimpact on the environment, including walking and cycling, lo ultra-low emission vehicles, car sharing and public transport.SustainableSystems used within new developments to manage rainfall in w and n a 🗌 Drainage Systems (SuDS)manner which mimics the natural characteristics of a site's p development (i.e. greenfield) conditions in order to manage to of flooding up and downstream. re- "Teignbridge Rule"This phrase refers to the requirement, as set out in the Adop Local Plan, for 5% Custom and self build plots to be provided developments of 20 or more homes.
+Town centreArea defined on the local authority's policies map, including core and secondary activity areas.
+They are predominantly by main town centre uses.
+Unless they are identified as cent in the development plan, existing out-of-centre development comprising or including main town centre uses, do not const town centres. occupied tres s, Travellers See Gypsies and Travellers Travelling Showpeople Members of a group organised for the purposes of holding factoric circuses or shows (whether or not travelling together as such includes such persons who on the grounds of their own or the family's or dependants' more localised pattern of trading, edu or health needs or old age have ceased to travel temporarily excludes Gypsies and Travellers as defined above. n).
+This leir ucational Undeveloped CoastOpen stretches of inland areas which are designated for the special character along the coastline of Teignbridge.
+Develop restricted within the undeveloped coast.
+Viability AssessmentA process of assessing whether a site is financially viable, by at whether the value generated by a development is more the cost of developing it.
+Water Framework DirectiveA legal framework which seeks to achieve good qualitative a quantitative status of all water bodies. nd